 20 things to do after a breakup

-After a heartbreak – yes, things do get better but don’t expect it to be better in an instant.
-Here are a few tips that can help you learn how to feel better after a breakup:
+Things do get better but don’t expect it to change in an instant.
+Need tips on what to do when dealing with a breakup?
+How do you move on and where do you start?
+Here are a few tips that can help you learn how to feel better after a heartbreak:

-1. Give yourself time
+1. Give time

 5. Social media purge